bvasko/bvasko/README.md

 ### Hi there 👋

-### I'm a senior front-end developer with a passion for usability and performance
+### I'm a senior front-end developer with a passion for usability, performance and javascript memes

 📕 **Libraries / Frameworks:**
 React • Redux • Angular